Galxe/grevm/docs/v2/grevm2.md

 _Table 1: Grevm 2.0 Conflict-Free Transaction Execution Speedup (uint = milliseconds)_

-Comparing with 1.0, when the complexity of transaction is low, Grevm 2.0 does not achieve the same level of speed up as 1.0.
-This is an expected result, as the DAG scheduling incurs higher overhead than 1.0's partition algorithm.
-However, as the complexity of transaction increases, Grevm 2.0's performance becomes similar and a bit better than 1.0.
-For example, in the Uniswap swap test, with 100us access latency, Grevm 2.0 achieves a 60.8x speedup, compared to 1.0's 58.06x.
-Because even for test cases that 2.0 is not as efficient as 1.0, i.e. raw and ERC20 transfers, the throughput is still significantly higher than 1 gigagas/s, we believe this is the right trade-off for production workloads.
+Compared to Grevm 1.0, Grevm 2.0 does not achieve the same level of speedup when transaction complexity is low.
+This is expected, as DAG-based scheduling incurs higher overhead than 1.0’s partitioning algorithm.
+However, as transaction complexity increases, Grevm 2.0’s performance matches and slightly surpasses 1.0.
+For instance, in the Uniswap swap test with 100µs access latency, Grevm 2.0 achieves a **60.8× speedup**, compared to 1.0’s **58.06×**.
+Even in cases where 2.0 is less efficient than 1.0—such as raw and ERC20 transfers—its throughput still significantly exceeds **1 gigagas/s**, making this trade-off well-suited for production workloads.

-Similar to 1.0, the introduction of I/O latency amplified the performance advantages of parallel execution.
-Grevm 2.0 also harnesses the benefits of asynchronous I/O, brought possible by the parallel execution, achieving a significant speedup over sequential execution.
+Like Grevm 1.0, Grevm 2.0 benefits from **asynchronous I/O**, enabled by parallel execution, further amplifying its performance advantage over sequential execution.

-Note that, with parallel state storage in place, all tests now includes extra overheads that was excluded in 1.0, such as state bundling.
-This is also the reason why the cited Grevm 1.0 benchmark results was the end-to-end execution time, found in table 3 of the original paper.
+Additionally, with **parallel state storage**, all tests now include overheads that were excluded in 1.0, such as state bundling.
+This explains why the Grevm 1.0 benchmark results referenced here are **end-to-end execution time**, as reported in Table 3 of the original paper.

 ### Contention Transactions